CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

 Some factors that affect the CCTV storage calculator formula are below.

-• NVR/DVR: Your NVR/DVR working on which codec means which compression that has like H.265, H.2634 or H.265+
+• NVR/DVR: Your NVR/DVR working on which codec means which compression that has like H.265, H.2634, or H.265+

 • Audio: recording audio also affects the CCTV storage calculator formula means you are recording audio or not.

-• Frame rate: When you set an encoding you may see there is compression of the camera is showing you are recording the footage on H.264 H.265 or 720p/1080p compression and the framerate is 30, 25, 15, or 10 frames per second.
+• Frame rate: When you set an encoding you may see there is compression of the camera showing you are recording the footage on H.264 H.265 or 720p/1080p compression and the framerate is 30, 25, 15, or 10 frames per second.
 FRAME RATE (It is a group picture, the frame rate is the number of snaps/pictures captured by the camera in one second) By default 30Fps is fixed means there are 30 pics captured by the camera in a second

 • TVT DVR Online